• Skip to primary navigation

 The body of butterfly valves is composed of bodies fitting in between two pipe flanges.
 The design is either lug or wafer type.

-On the contrary, the lug-type body provides bolt holes which match the ones in the pipe flange that is why they induce protruding lugs.
+On the contrary, the lug-type body provides bolt holes that match the ones in the pipe flange which is why they induce protruding lugs.
 They are designed best for dead-end services or removal of the downstream piping.

 Seat